avabellaw/crystal-clear-opticians/readme.md

         <img src="docs/manual-testing/screenshot-mobile-address-bar.webp" alt="Screenshot on Samsung s21" width="30%">
 * Testing website on emulated iPad Air.
     * I found that the top navbar and the tagline appeared too small when using vh.
 I decided to add a media query to enlarge these elements when on a device with an aspect ratio of 5/3.
-* I noticed the fields test animation was off-center.
+* I noticed the Visual Fields test animation was off-centre.
 Using keyboard shortcuts, I reduced the width and height of each image, that was used to create the gif, by 1px and then re-created the animation.
 The steps I performed to do this were as follows:
     1. Ctrl + A, ENTER: Select and open all 12 images in paint.net
     2. ctrl + shift + R: Change canvas size on the current image
     3. Canvas size editor will open starting on the width box, with the aspect ratio maintained